TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add more elements:
     * [x] List (ul, ol, dl)
       * Future improvements:
+        * Better validation of input data
         * list-style-type (add to outer) - several options plus text (incl emoji's)
         * ?
 Optional list leading/trailing text ?
     * [x] Table
       * Future improvements:
+        * Better validation of input data
         * Caption
         * If named row comes from a field, make sure it is the 1st col and marked as a th
         * Add data-row-name to td's as well